ueberdosis/hocuspocus/docs/server/hooks.md

 ### onListen

-The `onListen` hook is called after the server is started and accepts connections.
+The `onListen` hooks are called after the server is started and accepts connections.
 It should return a Promise.

 **Hook payload**